VEGF neutralization can prevent and normalize arteriovenous malformations in an animal model for hereditary hemorrhagic telangiectasia 2

 Digital Object Identifier (DOI)

 Han, Chul; Choe, Se Woon; Kim, Yong Hwan; Acharya, Abhinav P.; Keselowsky, Benjamin G.; Sorg, Brian S.; Lee, Young Jae; and Oh, S. Paul, "VEGF neutralization can prevent and normalize arteriovenous malformations in an animal model for hereditary hemorrhagic telangiectasia 2" (2014).
-Neurobiology.
+Translational Neuroscience.
 671.